pubstack/pubstack.github.io/_posts/2018-03-01-2nd-birthday-as-a-red-hatter.md

 my gratitude to the community doing some CtrlC + CtrlV recipes to avoid the frustration of working with TripleO and not having something deployed and easy to be used ASAP.

-Anstack does not have much traffic but it reached superuser.openstack.org, the TripleO cheatsheets were on devconf.cz and FOSDEM, so in general, is really nice.
+Pubstack does not have much traffic but it reached superuser.openstack.org, the TripleO cheatsheets were on devconf.cz and FOSDEM, so in general, is really nice.
 When people reference your writings anywhere.
 Maybe in the future can evolve to be more related to ANsible and openSTACK ;) as TripleO is adding more and more support for Ansible.